 - Towel.
 Many racers like to have towels handy to dry off after the swim – primarily to help dry the feet.
 Some like a towel with a bright color as it can serve as an easy-to-spot marker for your transition spot.
 Towels can have an added benefit of giving you something to drape around yourself if you want to change before or after the race.

 - Sport Guard, or similar product.
 This is a roll-on product that helps prevent chafing.
-It can be critical in longer races, but also helps your wetsuit come off easier if you apply it to your ankles before the swim.
+Such products are usually advertised at “anti-chafe” cream or roll-on.
+Sport guard can be critical in longer races, but also helps your wetsuit come off easier if you apply it to your ankles before the swim.

 - Bug Spray.
 In some races, bugs or water-borne gnats can be an issue, causing Swimmers Itch.
 Good idea to have some bug spray as it will keep them away.

 - Sunscreen.
-If you will be racing after about 10am, it is a good idea to apply some sunscreen, especially to the head and neck.
+If you will still be racing after about 10am, it is a good idea to apply some sunscreen, especially to the head and neck.
+Be sure it is waterproof so it doesn’t all come off during the swim.

 - 2nd pair of socks.
 You never know if the first pair gets soaking wet for some reason.

 - GPS Watch.
-If you use a GPS watch like a Garmin watch, have it on before the race begins to it does not spend frustrating minutes calibrating while you are going full-speed.
+Many triathletes choose to use a watch made specifically for triathlons.
+It can be worn during all three legs of the race.
+If you use a GPS watch like a Garmin watch that is not suited for swimming, have it ready in your Transition 1 so you do not spend frustrating minutes calibrating while you are going full-speed.
 If you rely on your Fitbit for key pacing information, don’t forget it either.

 - Outerwear.
 For fall or rainy-day races, bring the right gear to keep you dry and warm before or after the race.